 As a parent, learning how to communicate with college students can be a challenge.
 Adjusting to college is an emotional transition for the whole family, but keep in mind that this is an important phase in a young adult’s life that helps to prepare them for the real world.

-To help keep the lines of communication open try to support your child without nagging, setting times for catching up, and let them know that they can come to you with any issues.
-If you maintain a strong connection without overdoing it, they might even divulge more of the good times and you’ll be able to share in the full experience of their new adventure.
+To help keep the lines of communication open, it can be a good idea to set up regular calls and do your best to support your child without nagging.
+If you maintain a strong connection without overdoing it, they might even divulge more of the good times, and you’ll be able to share in the full experience of their new adventure.

-Here are some tips for parents on how to communicate with college students and some discussion topics.
+Here are some tips for parents on how to stay close with college students, even if they now live many miles away from home.

 Tips for Communicating with College Kids